-Every year, millions of families come together to celebrate a variety of holidays, especially Thanksgiving.
-A common theme during this time is to express gratitude for the things and people around us.
-This year looks very different for most of us as we navigate COVID-19, but there are still plenty of reasons to express gratitude.
+Every year, millions of families come together to celebrate the holiday season.
+A common theme during this time of year is to express gratitude for the things and people around us.
 Doing so makes more of an impact than we realize, and if we stay grateful year-round, it’s even better.

 Gratitude Feels Good